lengzuo/candle-web3/README.md

 ## Technical Decisions

-- **Go:** Chosen for its strong performance, excellent concurrency support, and robust standard library, making it well-suited for high-throughput data processing applications.

 - **Docker & Docker Compose:** Used to create a consistent, reproducible environment for development and deployment.
 This simplifies setup and ensures that all services run correctly together.

 - **Kafka:** Selected as the messaging backbone to decouple services and provide a scalable, fault-tolerant way to handle high volumes of trade data.
 This allows for easy addition of new data sources or consumers in the future.